-In the event an employee has an extended illness and has exhausted all his/her sick leave, family medical leave, comp time and vacation, department management may authorize a thirty (30) day unpaid personal leave of absence.
+In the event an employee has an extended illness and has exhausted all his/her sick leave, family medical leave, comp time and vacation, or is not eligible for a family medical leave, department management may authorize a thirty (30) day unpaid personal leave of absence.
 That leave may be extended for an additional six (6) months if the need is verified by a physician's statement and upon the approval of both department management and the County's Human Resource Committee.
-Employees on Personal Leaves of Absence will not accumulate any benefit time (such as vacation time, sick time, holiday time) and will be responsible for paying the full costs of any County-sponsored benefits in which they participate (such as but not restricted to group health insurance, AFLAC, group life insurance, etc.).

-Before returning to work, on either a limited hour basis or to full-time work, release from a licensed medical practitioner will be required.
+Employees on Personal Leaves of Absence will not accumulate any benefit time (such as vacation time, sick time, comp time) and will be responsible for paying the full costs of any County-sponsored benefits in which he/she participates (such as, but not restricted to, group health insurance, AFLAC, group life insurance).
+Before returning to work, on either a limited hour basis or to full-time work, a physician's release will be required.

-Personal Leaves for other reasons may be requested, but will be granted only in very unusual circumstances, and in those cases, it must be realized that re-employment is not guaranteed.
+Personal Leaves for other reasons may be requested, but will be granted only in very unusual circumstances, and in those cases re-employment is not guaranteed.